ccampbelljr/AzPwPush/readme.md

 ## How it works

-When deploying this function to Azure, the function will has 2 URLS
+When deploying this function to Azure, the function will have 2 URLS

 /Create - Creates a unique password and URL.
 Can either type in a password and it will create a URL, or click Create button and it will generate one using the SimplePass API plus 2 extra random characters